pistolero/lunchwithme/README.rst

 Credis
 ======

-Developed by Sergey Kirillov and Sergiy Korzh
+Developed by Sergey Kirillov and Sergiy Korzh in 25 hours.